 Rafael Belchior, Sabrina Scuri, Nuno Nunes, Thomas Hardjono, André Vasconcelos

-In this paper, we focus on the problem of managing cross-chain state in an integrated manner.
+Description: In this paper, we focus on the problem of managing cross-chain state in an integrated manner.
 First, we introduce the concept of cross-chain logic/cross-chain rules.
 After that, we present and discuss the results of our blockchain interoperability survey.
 In this survey we analyzed the needs of experts to systematically model and analyze cross-chain state.

 Paper Preprint